aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/image/export-chart-to-svg-with-viewbox-attribute/_index.md

 {{% alert color="primary" %}}

-If you open the chart's SVG in notepad, you will find the **viewBox** attribute similar to this.
+If you open the chart's SVG in Notepad, you will find the **viewBox** attribute, similar to this:

 {{< highlight java >}}
  <svg xmlns="http://www.w3.org/2000/svg"

      xmlns:xlink="http://www.w3.org/1999/xlink"

      width="100%" height="100%"

      viewBox="0 0 480 288">
 {{< /highlight >}}

 {{% /alert %}}